 One of the greatest Spanish mystics and poets, Juan de la Cruz (1542 - 1591) inspired Libeskind for his work in Almere with his poem The living flame of love.
 In Polderland Garden of Love and Fire the lines interconnect people in different places and times.
 The three canals symbolize the imaginary connection between three cities: Salamanca, the city where Juan de la Cruz studied, Berlin, where Libeskind lived and worked at the time, and Almere, the place where the artwork is located.
 The geometric pattern of Polderland Garden of Love and Fire ties in seamlessly with the man-made landscape of Flevoland that also merges nature, art and technology.
 (1) Lines play an important role in Libeskind's work.
 They not only function as a geometric shape, but also as a connection or, conversely, as a boundary.
 With his language of forms, Libeskind wants to give expression to the course of life and history and to the stories that are connected to a certain place.

-The labyrinthine aluminium sculpture symbolises the journey of discovery made during man's life.
-Wandering throught this abstract and simplified labyrinth results in a confrontation with obstacles and moments of upsetting discomfort, whereas the next turn offers openness and is filled with possibilities.
+The labyrinthine aluminium sculpture symbolizes the journey of discovery made during man's life.
+Wandering through this abstract and simplified labyrinth results in a confrontation with obstacles and moments of upsetting discomfort, whereas the next turn offers openness and is filled with possibilities.
 This sense of displacement also plays a role in Libeskind's personal life.
 Born in Poland, he emigrated to the United States and later also to Israel and Berlin.
 Cultural history, his personal past, but also the idea of the genius loci, are recurring themes in his work.
 He asked himself what Almere's genius loci is: the spirit of a place as it is engraved on our collective memory.
 (2) New town Almere has attached itself to the bottom of the former Zuiderzee not even forty years ago and through the emptiness in his work Libeskind signals Almere's lack of history and the uprooted state of the polderland's inhabitants.
 With Polderland Garden of Love and Fire Libeskind also creates a spiritual place in the polder as a symbol for new life: a meditation garden where one can reflect upon the interaction between landscape and built-up environment, nature and culture, and past and future.

 Currently, Polderland Garden of Love and Fire is still situated in the middle of the fields of the unbuilt Almere Pampus.
 When this southwestern part of Almere will be built on in the future, the artwork will, as an eyewithness to the past, be of a different significance to the urban landscape.